rcitton/ip-change_check/README.md

 | OUTAGE_CHECK            |         60           | Outage check interval  (min)|
 | HOUSE_ADDRESS           |                      | Description of the run location|
 | CRONTAB                 |        False         | Il will make the crontab entry|

+## Installation using Docker/Podman

+A Makefile is available to facilitate the setup/maintenance process

+### Initial Setup

+Run following command to setup the docker/podman 'ipcc' container:

+    make all

+`make all` will execute following make command in sequence:

+* 'make build' --> It will make the `ip-change_check`
+* 'make create'--> It will create `ipcc` container
+* 'make start' --> It will start `ipcc` container
+* 'make setup' --> It will setup the ip-change-check

+### Start & Stop

+The container `ipcc` cna be started and stopped issuing

+    make start
+    make stop

+### Connect

+You can go inside `ipcc` container issuing:

+    make connect

+### Notification check

+Notification setup can be tested running:

+    make test

+### Setup change

+You may reconfigure `ipcc` container issuing:

+    make setup

+### Clean

+Docker/Podman IP change check image and container can be cleaned up issuing

+    make clean

+Pay attention as both the image and the container will be removed

+## Switch from Docker to Podman

+If you need setup IP change check on Podman, edit the Makefile at line 40 and cahnge the line from

+    RUNTIMECT=$(DOCKER)

+to

+    RUNTIMECT=$(PODMAN)

 ## How to setup GMail